Watch these 8 movies before you study in Finland

 During the final moments of World War II, a secret Nazi space programme successfully and secretly evacuates a select few individuals to the Moon.
 Over the following 70 years, they construct a base on the Moon as well as an enormous fleet of battleships, with the plan to take over Earth in 2018.
 If you think this is silly, it is - and extremely funny!
 But at the same time, the writers (among them: Johanna Sinisalo

 ) and the director have managed to create a satire worthy of comparison with Stanley Kubrick’s classic Dr. Strangelove.
 Fittingly, the movie premiered at the Berlin International Film Festival in 2012 and became an instant cult classic.
-A much-anticipated sequel is in the works.
+The much-anticipated sequel hit the big screen in 2019, and believe it or not, it got even sillier.

 This list made you want to study in Finland?
 Learn more!